How to Make Rock Candy!

 Prepare Sugar Syrup

-Then remove the saucepan from heat and keep stirring until all of the sugar granules have dissolved.
+Remove the saucepan from heat and keep stirring until all of the sugar granules have dissolved.
 The mixture will suddenly get clearer when this happens.

 Carefully pour hot sugar mixture into your jars and put in the refrigerator to cool a bit.
-This usually takes 30 minutes to one hour depending on the size of your jars..
+This usually takes 30 minutes to one hour depending on the size of your jars.
 We don’t want the mixture to be cold, just room temperature.

 Prepare Skewers